istio/istio.io/content/docs/setup/kubernetes/install/kubernetes/index.md

 ## Verifying the installation

-1. Ensure the following Kubernetes services are deployed and verify they all have an appropriate `CLUSTER-IP`:
+1. Ensure the following Kubernetes services are deployed and verify they all have an appropriate `CLUSTER-IP` except the `jaeger-agent` service:

     {{< text bash >}}
     $ kubectl get svc -n istio-system